-CPN accomplishes this response through four main vehicles:
+CPN accomplishes this response through four main means:

-Clearinghouse: Through its website and listserv, CPN is a clearinghouse for information on Catholic peacebuilding, activities, resources, and research.
+Clearinghouse: Through its website and other communications, CPN is a clearinghouse for information on Catholic peacebuilding activities, resources, and research.

 Research: CPN stimulates scholarly research and publishing.
 In addition to papers from its conferences, CPN has completed a major research project culminating in a

 groud-breaking volume, Peacebuilding: Catholic Theology, Ethics, and Praxis (2010).